seedsofalternative/seedsofalternative.github.io/_posts/2026-05-23-Part-IV-Are-Your-Values-Actually-Good-for-You.md

 Here’s the catch: we naturally default to lower values because they’re easier and more immediately rewarding.
 Choosing higher values requires conscious effort.
 In many ways, living well is the ongoing practice of sacrificing a lower value for a higher one.

-The work isn’t about being perfect—it’s about closing the gap between the values you hold and the life you actually live.
+The work isn’t about being perfect.
+It’s about closing the gap between the values you hold and the life you actually live.

 ---